modrunner/website/content/blog/2022-12-21-minor-update-before-christmas.md

 ---
-layout: post
 title: The Minor Update Before Christmas
-description: An early holiday update bringing a few new nifty features and a couple of bugfixes
+description: An early holiday update bringing a few new nifty features and a couple of bugfixes.
 authors: beansquared
 date: 2022-12-21
 ---